gofair-foundation/fsr_qualification/CONTRIBUTING.md

 #### **Perform the actions ->** [**F3**](#f13-as-editor)

 1. Perform the proposed actions according to the review outcome (in nanodash and FIP/SIP Wizard)
+   a.
+If a FAIRsharing DOI needs to be added, in the FIP Wizard this can be added as a Resource URI to II.9 "Related resources to which this resource can be mapped to and which are used to derive its description".
+Similarly in nanodash this URI would be introduced as `exactMatch` in the last assertion statement.
-2. Edit the issue description to add your annotations in the 2nd table between the pipe (|) delimiters.
+2. Edit the issue description to add your annotations in the bottom table between the pipe (|) delimiters.
    ![gh_issue_md_editing_table2](images/gh_issue_md_editing_table2.png)
 3. Close the issue
    ![gh_issue_close](images/gh_issue_close.png)